Sesamstraße: The Co-production Era: 1977-onwards

 In 2003, the German co-production's 30th anniversary was celebrated with a press conference and Axel Schulz, Ernie, Bert and Elmo (performed by Kevin Clash) in attendance, as the show gave a donation of €12,271.00 to UNICEF.
-Ernie and Bert appeared on a regular episode that year, as well as on the show's 30th anniversary TV special.
+Ernie and Bert appeared on a regular episode that year, as well as on the show's 30th anniversary television special.

 Originally, an average episode used to consist of around 50 percent of American material, like most international co-productions of Sesame Street.
 From 2007 onwards, the American material has been used less often, so that eventually, an average Sesamstraße episode contains no more than one or two American-produced sketches.
 In addition, much as on Sesame Street since 2002, Sesamstraße's street scenes began to feature mostly at the beginning of each episode.
 Since 2008, the show has been shot in high definition.
 On 24 December 2008, a German-produced, 45-minute Christmas special called Weihnachten mit Ernie und Bert aired, featuring Ernie, Bert, and an Anything Muppet Santa Claus.
 In 2011, more segments were produced to air both as standalone segments outside the show, and within: "Ernie & Bert Songs" and "Ernie & Bert Märchensongs".
 From 2010 to 2012, the street stories were all repeats from previous episodes, although other new content was still being produced.

 Since 2009 the program has been produced solely by NDR.

 The show's 40th anniversary, on 1 October 2012, saw the introduction of new character Elmo: a resident of the street, who appeared in a treehouse setting as the new host of the show.
 New characters included a female friend of Elmo's, played by Julia Stinshoff, and Susi Schraube, an inventive girl appearing in a series of stop-motion segments.
 Established characters such as Rumpel and Samson were retired (although Samson made special appearances on the show in 2013 and 2014), while Pferd, Wolle, and Finchen remain part of the cast.
 Established characters such as Cookie Monster and Grover made guest appearances.
 Super Grover 2.0 was also added to the show beginning in 2013.